ciphertechsolutions/locke/README.md

 Requires Time.
 A lot of time.
 Or a Super Computer (prefer a Quantum Computer)

+Requires apm server to be running.
+Just cd to apm and run PYTHONPATH=. apm/server/tcp_server.py

 ### Usage

 Locke is simple to use.
 Just run